benhur07b/benhur07b.github.io/_posts/2017-05-11-connecting-or-mounting-windows-share-folder-in-xubuntu-16.04.md

 ---
 layout: post
-title: Connecting or Mounting a Windows Share folder in Xubuntu 16.04
+title: "Connecting or mounting a Windows share folder in Xubuntu 16.04"
-description: Accessing files in a Windows Share folder is fairly straightforward in Xubuntu 16.04.
+description: Accessing files in a Windows share folder is fairly straightforward in Xubuntu 16.04.
 tags: [foss, windows]
 comments: true
 pinned: false